upcrob/tagexp/README.md

 they are treated as if they had an AND operator between them.

 By default, tag searches are case-sensitive.
-Setting the 'caseSensitive' parameter on the `evaluate()` method will cause searching to be case-insensitive.
+Setting the 'caseSensitive' parameter on the `evaluate()` method to false will cause searching to be case-insensitive.
 Note that doing so may reduce the performance of the evaluation.

 ## Building